 Brown Emergency Medical Services (EMS) (401) 863-4111

 Emergency medical response is available 24 hours a day, 7 days a week to students, faculty, staff and visitors to campus.
 We consistently encourage students to call EMS if a friend is intoxicated.
-In "Calling EMS", Health Education provides additional information about making the decision to call and what happens when EMS is called.
+In "Calling EMS", Health Promotion provides additional information about making the decision to call and what happens when EMS is called.

 Dean for Issues of Chemical Dependency (401) 863-2536